djplaner/memex/docs/sense/Design/evolution-of-design-for-learning.md

 | design for reflection | Ditto |
 | design for re-design | In order to stretch the iron triangle, institutions are increasingly seeking to re-design courses and their components for different contexts, modes, and purposes.
 For example, re-used of components in micro-credentials, using the same course for on-campus and online students.
 The assumption being that this is done **without** engaging in _design for learning_ |

+### Crossing boundaries - shared languages, activity systems

+Fawns (2022) argues that "we must look beyond isolated ideas of technologies or teaching methods, to the situated, entangled combinations of diverse elements involved in educational activity" (p.
+711).
+But much of the institutional and design practice around learning and teaching uses top-down decomposition to break down the complexity of learning and teaching into manageable chunks ([Jones and Clark, 2014](https://djon.es/blog/2014/09/21/breaking-bad-to-bridge-the-realityrhetoric-chasm/#how-you-see-the-world-distributed-or-tree-like)).
+Organisationally, expertise in pedagogy is separate from expertise in technology, sometimes curriculum design from learning design and then in the above you can see separation into macro, meso, micro levels, and ACAD's separation between the dimensions of set, epistemic, and social.

+There is value to this decomposition, however, experience suggests growing need to be able to more effectively cross those boundaries

+For example, consider the situation where the task is to re-design a course for migration between a synchronous, on-campus mode to an asynchronous online mode.
+Working on increasing pressure to "stretch the iron triangle" this work can't involve a new round of _design for learning_.
+Instead, it is more focused on _design for re-design_.
+As cheaply as possible, retain the same basic epistemic task, perhaps re-use lessons learned from the on-campus offering, and tinker with the set and social dimensions to retain a similar quality of learning experience.
+This appears to require a re-weaving of the disparate ACAD dimensions into a different assemblage.

+While this work can be done at the micro-level, with a specific course.
+In this context, it is also required to work across multiple course within the same program.
+Moving from the micro-level to the meso-level.
+As an indicator of a growing organisational need it may well be that it also needs to ascend to the macro-level.

 ## References

 Carvalho, L., Castañeda, L., & Yeoman, P. (2023).
 The "Birth of Doubt" and "The Existence of Other Possibilities": Exploring How the ACAD Toolkit Supports Design for Learning. *Journal of New Approaches in Educational Research*, *12*(2), Article 2. <https://doi.org/10.7821/naer.2023.7.1494>

+Fawns, T. (2022).
+An Entangled Pedagogy: Looking Beyond the Pedagogy---Technology Dichotomy. *Postdigital Science and Education*, *4*(3), 711--728. <https://doi.org/10.1007/s42438-022-00302-7>

 [//begin]: # "Autogenerated link references for markdown compatibility"